Haripriya866/movie-search-app/frontend/README.md

 HTML, CSS, JS, ReactJS, React Router, Github, and vercel for hosting the repository.

 ### Functionality
-#### Must Have
-* Build a React JS application with single page/component, including Movie, and MovieItem pages.
+* Build a React JS application with single page/component, including Movie page.
 * Implement features such as movie search by name, and pagination for enhanced performance and user experience.

 ## Setup Instructions